-- 1. Perform this operation with the plow attached to the truck on a hard level surface. - 2.
-Lower the blade to the ground. - 3.
-Active control float function and manually collapse lift ram all the way.
+- Perform this operation with the plow attached to the truck on a hard level surface. - 2.
+Lower blade to ground. - 3.
+Activate control float function and manually collapse lift ram all the way.
 Turn control off. - 4.
-Remove the reservoir fill plug (behind the motor) and the fluid level plug (on the driver-side front corner of the reservoir). - Fill the reservoir through the reservoir fill hole until the fluid runs out of the fluid level hole.
-Replace both plugs.
+Fill reservoir to top of fill hole with new hydraulic fluid and replace fill plug.
 For hydraulic fluid type and filling instructions, see the following section, Annual Fluid Change.